Jimmy Whalen: Biography

 Jimmy Whalen was born in Vancouver, British Columbia on 23 April 1920.
 He graduated from Kitsilano Secondary School in June, 1938.
 He had joined The Seaforth Highlanders of Canada Army Cadets in 1937.
-In 1940 the Royal Canadian Air Force (RCAF) formed the Royal Canadian Air Cadets with the first squadron starting in Vancouver, and so he transferred to 111 Squadron.
+In 1940, the Royal Canadian Air Force (RCAF) formed the Royal Canadian Air Cadets with the first squadron starting in Vancouver, and so he transferred to 111 Squadron.

-After his RCAF application was accepted, he became one of the first candidates of the new Commonwealth Air Training Plan, training in Ottawa, Ontario receiving his wings on 25 January 1941.
+After his RCAF application was accepted, he became one of the first candidates of the new British Commonwealth Air Training Plan, training in Ottawa, Ontario receiving his wings on 25 January 1941.
 He received a commission as a Pilot Officer, only to have it rescinded after he was caught low flying a Harvard trainer under the local Ottawa/Hull Bridge.

 Posting to Great Britain

-In March 1941 Whalen was posted to the No. 2 AACU (Anti-Aircraft Co-operation Unit) in Gosport, England.
-In June 1941 he was posted to 57 OTU (Operational Training Unit) in Wrexham, Wales for operational training on the Spitfire.
+In March 1941, Whalen was posted to the No. 2 AACU (Anti-Aircraft Co-operation Unit) in Gosport, England.
+In June ,1941 he was posted to 57 OTU (Operational Training Unit) in Wrexham, Wales for operational training on the Spitfire.
 He was rated "Above average" by his instructors.

-On 1 August 1941 Whalen was posted to No. 129 (Mysore) Squadron, based at RAF Leconfield.
+On 1 August 1941, Whalen was posted to No. 129 (Mysore) Squadron, based at RAF Leconfield.
 The next day he was sent up on his first combat sortie.
 On that mission Pilot Officer Cunliffe downed the squadron's first enemy aircraft, a Ju 88.
-On 28 August the squadron transferred to RAF Westhampnett, Sussex as part of the Tangmere Wing, taking delivery of the new Spitfire Mk Vb.
+On 28 August, the squadron transferred to RAF Westhampnett, Sussex as part of the Tangmere Wing, taking delivery of the new Spitfire Mk Vb.

-On 17 September 1941 129 Squadron was on a fighter sweep near Fruges when they ran into a flight of German Bf 109s.
+On 17 September 1941, 129 Squadron was on a fighter sweep near Fruges when they ran into a flight of German Bf 109s.
 In the ensuing dogfight Whalen downed a Bf 190E and a Bf 109F.
 The dogfight consumed much of his fuel and he crashed landed at Hurstpierpoint.

 Four days later, on a sweep over Gosnay, near the Pas de Calais, 129 Squadron ran into a large group of enemy fighters.
 In the ensuing melee Squadron Leader Armitage and Pilot Officer Lloyd MacDonald were both shot down (Armitage survived and was taken prisoner).
 Whalen downed his third Bf 109E and damaged another.

 Jimmy described the engagements in a letter to his family: